Idaho

 Voting in Idaho

-Early Voting: Each county is responsible for setting up early voting either in-person or by mail, also known as absentee voting.
+Early Voting: Each county is responsible for setting up at least one “Absent Electors’ Voting Place”.
+As an alternative, some counties may conduct “early voting”.
+Both methods allow voters to vote in person in advance of Election Day.
+Each county determines the dates and times that in person voting will be available in advance of Election Day.
+However, all in person voting in advance of Election Day ends at 5:00 p.m. on the Friday before Election Day.
 Voters should check with their county clerk’s office or visit the county website to determine the details for early voting in their county.
 A directory of county clerk offices is available here: https://voteidaho.gov/county-clerks/.

-How to Find Your Polling Place: Visit the Idaho Secretary of State’s polling place locator web page to determine where you vote.
+How to Find Your Polling Place: Visit the Idaho Secretary of State’s polling place locator webpage to determine where you vote.
+On Election Day, voters must vote at their assigned polling place.
+Voters should contact the office of their county clerk for information about when and where in-person early voting is available.

 Registration Deadlines